-A 2012 study found that people with BP exhibit greater episodes of aggression than people without the mood disorder.
+A found that people with BP exhibit greater episodes of aggression than people without the mood disorder.
 People with BP who aren’t being treated or those experiencing a severe mood swing or rapid cycling between moods are more likely to experience periods of irritability too.
 These emotions may be followed by anger and rage.

 Keep reading to learn more about what may be behind this emotion and what you can do about it.

 Prescription medicine is one of the primary ways doctors treat BP.
 Doctors often prescribe a variety of medicines for the disorder, and mood stabilizers like lithium are usually part of the mix.

 Lithium can treat symptoms of BP and help correct the chemical imbalance that led to the disorder in the first place.
 Although some people who take lithium report increased episodes of irritability and anger, this isn’t considered a side effect of the medication.

 Side effects of mood stabilizers like lithium do include:

 Changes in emotions are often the result of your body learning to adjust to the new chemicals.
 That’s why it’s important that you continue to take your medicine as prescribed by your doctor.
 Even if new symptoms crop up, you shouldn’t stop taking your medicine without first discussing it with your doctor.
 If you do, it may cause an unexpected swing in your emotions and increase your risk of side effects.